 Health and Safety Guidelines

-As Northwestern begins its Winter Quarter, the health and safety of our community continues to be our top priority.
-Familiarize yourself with guidelines and procedures in place for those who return to campus:
+The health and safety of our community is our top priority.
+Please familiarize yourself with guidelines and procedures in place for those who are on campus:

 - COVID-19 Testing